 by Michael Kuo

-Kauffman's 1918 treatment of Tricholoma transmutans under oaks in southern Michigan may represent the same mushroom I am describing here.
-The species was originally described by Peck (1878) from middle New York state, occurring on the "[g]round in woods," without specifying trees.
-Peck's brief description, which calls the gills "whitish or pale yellow," is a plausible match for the mushroom described here—but recent authors (Bessette and collaborators 2013) have used the name transmutans to apply to a conifer-associated species with buff, rather than yellow, gills.
+Peck's Tricholoma transmutans, originally described from New York in 1878, may represent the same mushroom I am describing here.
+Peck said the species occurred on the "[g]round in woods," without specifying trees.
+His brief description, which calls the gills "whitish or pale yellow," is a plausible match for the mushroom described here—but recent authors (Bessette and collaborators 2013) have used the name transmutans to apply to a conifer-associated species with buff, rather than yellow, gills.

 Ecology: Mycorrhizal with oaks; growing alone, scattered, or gregariously; summer and fall; distribution uncertain.
-The illustrated and described collections are from Illinois.
+The illustrated and described collections are from Illinois and Kentucky.

-Stem: 3–5 cm long; 1–2 cm thick; more or less equal; bald or finely silky; with a white zone at the extreme apex, but brownish elsewhere; hollowing; basal mycelium pastel yellow.
+Stem: 3–7 cm long; 1–2 cm thick; more or less equal; bald or finely silky; often with a white zone at the extreme apex, but brownish elsewhere; hollowing; basal mycelium pastel yellow.

 Odor and Taste: Strongly mealy.